Dr. Goulart treats patients for lung cancer and head and neck cancers. He is also board certified in Internal Medicine.

 Thoracic oncology; Head and Neck cancers

-- Assistant Professor, University of Washington School of Medicine
+- Associate Professor, University of Washington School of Medicine

 - Fellowship: Medical Oncology, University of Washington, 2007-2011